marcusGH/massively-parallel-apsp/research-and-planning/multiprocessor-simulation.md

   input and output PE is passed to it.
 This allows doing computation on topology to determine shortest number of jumps required for each message pass.
+* Another reason for sperating the communication simulation is our evaluation, communication costs are estimated while only computation costs are actually timed.

 Alternative approaches:
 * Could `monitor`ed each PE and when sending something, manipulate it's private memory.